 The Thunder world was nearby so we went there.
 It has a haunted house, dinosaur theme park, 5d theatre.
 People traveling with kids should definitely check this place.

 Finally, we were very tired so we had dinner at a restaurant nearby, food was okay and we retired for the night.

 We went to the Ooty botanical garden on the next day.
 The timings are 9 am to 6 pm and entry fees around Rs 40.
 There is a fossilized tree trunk said to be 20 million years old in the middle.
-You can find many varieties of tree, shrubs, and fern.
+You can find many varieties of trees, shrubs, and ferns.

-Our next stop was Ooty rose garden.
-The timings are the same as botanical garden and fees around Rs 30.
+Our next stop was the Ooty rose garden.
+The timings are the same as botanical gardens and fees around Rs 30.
 One can find a wide variety of roses there.

 Then we went to the tea factory where we learned about the whole tea making process from scratch.
 We bought some good tea packets at a very low price. and they also had a variety of preserved tea leaves on display.
 They let us try six varieties of tea too.

 Next, we went to Doddabetta which is the highest peak of the Nilgiris.
 At the Doddabetta viewpoint, there is a Telescope house, two telescopes are present for public use.

 The view from the top was like watching a fairy tale movie and its places like this that makes us wonder how much time and effort God must have put on building Earth and such amazing places on it.

 We went back to our room after having mouth-watering Dosa and Vada for dinner.

 The next day we woke up early went to Udayamangalam station, we wanted to catch a toy train from Ooty to Connor.
 We took the 9.15 train from Ooty to Connor.
 There are other trains at 12.15,14.00 and 18.00.
 You can do the online booking from IRCTC itself.
 The ticket fares are Rs 250 for first-class and Rs 30 for second class